NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

    what happens when you print :python:`data[:10]`, :python:`data[0:10:2]`, and :python:`data[slice(0,10,2)]`.
 What's the difference?

-4. Now, to practice nested indexing,get the 5th, first 5, and every other
-   column of rows 8 in data.
+4. Now, to practice nested indexing, get the 5th, the first 5, and every other column of row 8 in the data object.

    Change the DEBUG section of the :code:`mysci.py` script to: